 - Preserve and build upon our long history of mutual ownership.

 Both banks are very similar in mission, style and culture.
 Both banks share a long history of success and growth as independent mutual savings banks serving the individuals, families, businesses and communities in our market areas.
 Both share the core values of respect, integrity, trust, excellence and good stewardship.
 Both are dedicated to personal service, community support and opportunities for employees.
 In addition, we share contiguous but non-competing markets.
 We believe it is a natural fit to join together to become even stronger and more competitive than we have been separately.

-We have received Federal and State approvals for the merger and expect the merger closing this summer.
+We have received Federal and State approvals for the merger and expect the merger closing early this fall.

 None are anticipated.